Craftsy/babel-plugin-encapsulate-jsx/README.md

 TLDR; A babel plugin to auto-generate CSS classnames for JSX components.

-This plugin user the filename to generate a CSS classname for all JSX elements in that file.
+This plugin uses the filename to generate a CSS classname for all JSX elements in that file.

 We're pretty aggressive here and there are more optimal ways to add class names everywhere.
 However, with gzip, the additional bytesize for adding this complexity are pretty minimal.